Sandeep-015015/Kaiburr_JAVA_REST_API/README.md

-Here’s your revised `README.md` in a **clean, professional format** with proper markdown styling, spacing, and emojis for readability:

----

 # 🚀 Kaiburr Task 1: Java REST API for Task Management

 This repository contains the solution for **Task 1**, a RESTful API built with **Java** and **Spring Boot** to manage and execute shell command tasks persisted in **MongoDB**.